mjsscott/mjsscott/README.md

 I am a creative Full-Stack Developer, motivated by a desire for learning and ambition for self-improvement.
 I'm always striving to pick up new skills inside and outside the world of coding.

-🌟 I'm honing my skills and embracing new technologies to stay at the forefront of the industry.
+🌟 I'm leveling up my skills and diving into new technologies to stay ahead in the tech game!

 💼 My projects, showcasing a blend of experience and innovation, are available at [My GitHub]([https://github.com/[your_username]](https://github.com/mjsscott)).